Ahmed-Mahmoud-M/Zeus-Banking-Trojan-/README.md

 * Scan the infected system and memory dumps with YARA to identify Zeus artifacts.

 ### 1. Write custom YARA rules to detect Zeus-related patterns in binaries, configuration files, and memory dumps
-We found one binary file in particular can identify the YARA rules:
+We found one executable file in particular and we tried to identify the trojan in it with YARA rules:
 ```
 rule DetectZeusTrojan {
     meta:
-        Author = "Mohamed Moataz"
+        author = "Mohamed Moataz"
         description = "Proactive Security Project: Detecting the Zeus Banking Trojan"
     strings:
         $file_name = "invoice_2318362983713_823931342io.pdf.exe"